 — Disney+ (@disneyplus) November 6, 2019

-Disney announced on November 6, just six days before launch, that the 22nd MCU movie will be available to stream when the app launches after fans have been asking for the epic conclusion to the Infinity Saga.
+Disney announced on November 6, just six days before launch, that the 22nd MCU movie will be available to stream when the app launches after fans have asked for the epic conclusion to the Infinity Saga.